traitecoevo/growthform/README.md

 Data sources
 ------------

-Too many to list here.
-Check [here](https://github.com/traitecoevo/growthform/tree/master/database_assembly_information/original_references)
+All this relies on the botanists that orginially classified these species in the field, but unfortunately they are too many to list here.
+Check [here](https://github.com/traitecoevo/growthform/tree/master/database_assembly_information/original_references) for a complete list of where these data come from.

 Details about the data distribution system
 ------------------------------------------